Hyacinth Graf Strachwitz: Early life and career

-Strachwitz was born on 30 July 1893 in Groß Stein, in the district of Groß Strehlitz in the Province of Silesia, the Kingdom of Prussia.
-Today it is Kamień Śląski, in Gogolin, Opole Voivodeship, Poland.
-Strachwitz was the second child of Hyazinth Graf Strachwitz (1864–1942) and his wife Aloysia (1872–1940), née Gräfin von Matuschka Freiin von Toppolczan und Spaetgen.
+Strachwitz was born on 30 July 1893 in Groß Stein in the Province of Silesia, Kingdom of Prussia, German Empire (today Kamień Śląski, Opole Voivodeship, Poland).
+He was the second child of Hyazinth Graf Strachwitz (1864–1942) and his wife Aloysia (1872–1940), née Gräfin von Matuschka Freiin von Toppolczan und Spaetgen.
 He had an older sister, Aloysia (1892–1972), followed by his younger brother Johannes (1896–1917) nicknamed "Ceslaus", his sister Elisabeth (1897–1992), his brother Manfred (1899–1972), his brother Mariano (1902–1922), and his youngest sister Margarethe (1905–1989).

-His family were members of the old Silesian Catholic nobility (Uradel), and held large estates in Upper Silesia, including the family Schloss (castle) at Groß Stein.
+His family were members of the old Silesian Catholic nobility (Uradel) and held large estates in Upper Silesia, including the family Schloss (castle) at Groß Stein.
 The family claimed a number of members killed fighting the 1241 Mongol invasion at the Battle of Legnica.
-As the first-born son he was the heir to the title Graf (Count) Strachwitz, and following family tradition he was christened Hyazinth, after the 12th century saint.
-Some clothing belonging to the saint were in the family's possession until 1945.
+As the first-born son he was the heir to the title Graf (Count) Strachwitz and, following family tradition, he was christened Hyazinth, after the 12th century saint.
+Some clothing belonging to the saint was in the family's possession until 1945.

 Strachwitz attended the Volksschule (primary school) and the Gymnasium (advanced secondary school) in Oppeln—present-day Opole.
 He received further schooling and paramilitary training at the Königlich Preußischen Kadettenkorps (Royal Prussian cadet corps) in Wahlstatt—present-day Legnickie Pole—before he transferred to the Hauptkadettenanstalt (Main Military Academy) in Berlin-Lichterfelde.
 Among his closest friends at the cadet academy were Manfred von Richthofen, the World War I flying ace and a fellow Silesian, and Hans von Aulock, brother of the World War II colonel Andreas von Aulock.

 In August 1912, Cadet Strachwitz was admitted to the élite Gardes du Corps (Life Guards) cavalry regiment in Potsdam as a Fähnrich (Ensign).
 The Life Guards had been established by Prussian King Frederick the Great in 1740, and were considered the most prestigious posting in the Imperial German Army.
 Their patron was Emperor Wilhelm II, who nominally commanded them.

 Strachwitz was sent to an officer training course at the Kriegsschule (War School) in Hanover in late 1912, where he excelled at various sports.
 Strachwitz was commissioned as Leutnant (Second Lieutenant) on 17 February 1914.

 Upon his return to the Prussian Main Military Academy from Hanover, Strachwitz was appointed as the sports officer for the Life Guards.
 He introduced daily gymnastics and weekly endurance running.
 The Life Guards sports team was selected to participate in the planned 1916 Olympic Games, and this further encouraged his ambition.
-He participated equestrian, fencing and track and field athletics, which became his prime focus.
-Strachwitz continued to excel as a sportsman, and with his friend Prince Friedrich Karl of Prussia, according to Roll Strachwitz was among the best athletes to train for the Olympic Games.
+He participated in equestrian, fencing and track and field athletics, which became his prime focus.
+Strachwitz continued to excel as a sportsman and, with his friend Prince Friedrich Karl of Prussia, was among the best athletes to train for the Olympic Games according to Roll Strachwitz.